juxsalley/ror-social-scaffold/README.md

 # Scaffold for social media app with Ruby on Rails

-> This repo includes intial code for social media app with basic styling.
-Its purpose is to be a starting point for Microverse students.
+> Social media app that allows users to create an account, post, and like posts made by them and other users.
+Users can also invite other users to be friends.

 ## Built With